This year has brought a lot of tough, new challenges, one after another.

 In the very last session of the autumn semester, a student gave me a scanned copy of her handwritten letter to me with these words:

-“You have encouraged me and given me confidence about studies.
+“You have encouraged me and given me confidence in my studies.
 I had a lot of tough challenges this year and have been considering taking a break from university.
-But, you taught me to have confidence in myself, and all my classmates would agree with me.
+But you taught me to have confidence in myself, and all my classmates would agree with me.
 I can’t thank you enough.”

 While reading, I had tears in my eyes.
 The autumn semester was difficult in terms of online teaching, maintaining its quality, and keeping students motivated.
-Almost everything was experimental regarding the sessions through Google Meet and Jamboard, creating lecture videos, carrying out and marking all exams online, feedback, etc. My colleagues helped a lot, offering online meetings and providing clear direction and much advice.
+Almost everything was experimental in the sessions, including creating lecture videos, conducting and marking all exams online, and providing feedback.
+My colleagues helped a lot, offering online meetings and providing clear direction and much advice.
 Students and I discussed our need to maintain interactions by seeing each other’s faces online whenever possible.

 PhD certificate